PHP Include And Post Exploitation

 Introduction to PHP include

 Back in the day, developers used Server Side Include to copy the same information in many pages while keeping it in only one place (to avoid code repetition and time consuming updates).
-When developers start to used PHP, they started using the PHP functions include and require (and their smarter clone include_once and require_once) to perform the same thing.
+When developers start to use PHP, they started using the PHP functions include and require (and their smarter clones include_once and require_once) to perform the same thing.
 The code is included in the current page and interpreted as part of it.

 In case, you are performing a code review, a vulnerable PHP code looks like: